jlpintolousinha/Nanodegree-Robotics/Project 4/Follow_me_writeup.md

 ### Summary

 The proposed project was developed by:
-1. The implementation of data filtering and RANSAC plane fitting.
+1. The implementation of
-2. The clustering or segmentation of detected objects.
+2. The clustering
-3. The extraction of features from the object and training of SVM.
+3. The extraction of
-4. The object's recognition via project implementation.
+4. The hero's recognition via project implementation.

 Keep in mind that most of the techniques herein described were applied